 Visit the main hotspots in Japan and compare their respective highlights!
-Spend your first week visiting around the tourist attractions in and around Tokyo, and take the Shinkansen to reach the Kansai region where Osaka and Kyoto are.
+Spend your first week visiting the tourist attractions in and around Tokyo, and take the Shinkansen to reach the Kansai region where Osaka and Kyoto are.
 As an ancient capital of Japan, Kyoto welcomes you with a number of historical and traditional spots.
-In addition, you you could combine Kyoto with a day trip to Osaka (30 min by train) or Nara (40 min by train).
+In addition, you could combine Kyoto with a day trip to Osaka (30 min by train) or Nara (40 min by train).

 One month in Japan

 A one-month trip to Japan will give you the freedom to travel around the country more freely without too much planning beforehand.
-You can explore the country as you go, based on your interests and preferences.
+You can explore the country as you go, based on your own interests and preferences.
 Especially when you travel outside of the popular holidays.
 You can also rent a car with an international driver’s license to get to more remote, countryside areas.
 It enables you to enjoy a private trip with a flexible itinerary!

-Pros for one-month travel
+Pros for a one-month trip

 - Can explore the whole country